shmishkat/d.flow/content/post/appleClassicMusicApp.md

 ---
 author: Sarowar H.
-title: From Beethoven to Bach How Apple's new app makes classical music discovery a breeze
+title: From Beethoven to Bach How Apples new app makes classical music discovery a breeze
 date: 2023-07-02
 description:
 comments: true
 tags: ["UX","Apple"]
 ---
+{{< figure src="/imgs/appleClassicMusicApp/appleClassicMusicApp.png" >}}

 Apple silently bought a classical music streaming service, Primephonic, and killed it to launch its own.
 Apple did it to solve a UX problem—searching classical music by its convoluted names.